What are the different grades of Ceylon Tea and what do they mean?

 BOPF, or Broken Orange Pekoe Fannings, is a grade of Ceylon Tea that is characterized by its large leaf size.
 It is made from the finest quality tea leaves and is known for its robust flavor and strong aroma.
 BOPF grade tea is widely used in the production of both tea bags and loose-leaf teas.
 The large leaf size allows for a greater amount of essential oils to be retained, resulting in a fuller-bodied cup of tea.

-See also What are the different grades of Matcha tea?
+See also What are the differences between Assam black tea and Assam green tea?

 The production process for BOPF grade tea begins with the careful selection of high-quality leaves from various tea estates across Sri Lanka.
 The leaves are then processed using traditional methods such as withering, rolling, sorting, and firing.
 The leaves are then graded according to their size and shape before being packed into bags or loose-leaf teas.